lesnikyan/dart_templater/README.txt

 *****************************************************

-As you see, it have many trash in code.
-So I think, it is just symptom of unfinished work.
+As you see, it have many trash comments in code.
+So I think (I hope), it is just symptom of unfinished work.